It's A Beautiful Day

 Breakthrough

-The band's breakthrough arrived in 1969 with the release of their self-titled debut album, It's A Beautiful Day.
+The band's breakthrough arrived in 1969 with the release of their debut album, It's A Beautiful Day, on Columbia.
 While not an immediate chart-topper, the album achieved significant underground and FM radio success, eventually earning a Gold certification for sales exceeding 500,000 copies.
+Its enduring popularity was driven by the haunting, string-laden epic "White Bird."

 Key tracks

-The music of It's A Beautiful Day maintains a steady presence on classic rock FM stations and specialty psychedelic rock radio streams.
-Their unique sound, particularly the iconic "White Bird," is a staple on programs dedicated to the late 1960s and early 1970s rock era.
+RADIO ROTATION: The music of It's A Beautiful Day maintains a steady presence on classic rock FM stations and specialty psychedelic rock programs.
+Their tracks are also featured on online radio streams dedicated to 1960s and 70s progressive rock, as well as independent music radio stations that celebrate foundational artists of the era.

-You can hear the pioneering psychedelic and classical rock of It's A Beautiful Day on radio stations featured across our network.
-Explore and listen to their timeless catalog through the classic rock and album-oriented radio stations available on onairium.com.
+You can hear the pioneering psychedelic and classical rock of It's A Beautiful Day on radio stations featured across our website.
+Listeners can discover their iconic catalog, including "White Bird," by tuning into the classic rock and specialty genre stations available on onairium.com.